 The Manual of Rural Building Costs provides replacement costs for different quality classes of farm buildings, sheds or other rustic structures which do not conform to any applicable building code adopted by a local governmental entity or are constructed with the use of unskilled farm labor, pursuant to NAC 361.128(2).
+The Manual of Rural Building Costs is generally published in March.

 See http://tax.nv.gov/LocalGovt/PolicyPub/ArchiveFiles/Rural Building Cost Manual/.